TUM-AAS/ml-casadi/README.md

 ```
 [Arxiv Link](https://arxiv.org/pdf/2203.07747)

+If you are looking for the experimental code you can find it [here](https://github.com/TUM-AAS/neural-mpc).

 This framework enables trained PyTorch Models to be used in CasADi graphs and subsequently in Acados optimal control problems.

 There are two different ways this framework enables PyTorch models in a CasADi graph: